christian-vorhemus/autcar/docs/Software_Setup.md

 Before you start, make sure that you have **Python 3.5 or newer** installed on your PC!

 1) We also need the AutCar library on our PC.
-Download the zipped library using this [this link](https://github.com/christian-vorhemus/autcar/archive/master.zip)
+Download the zipped library using [this link](https://github.com/christian-vorhemus/autcar/archive/master.zip)

 3) Open a cmd window, change directory to `autcar-master/src` and  install the dependencies with
 ```